adr1enbe4udou1n/blog/content/posts/11-a-beautiful-gitops-day-1/index.md

 For that we'll using the official [Hetzner Cloud provider](https://registry.terraform.io/providers/hetznercloud/hcloud) for Terraform.

-However, write all terraform logic from scratch is a bit tedious, even more if including K3s initial setup, so a better approach is to use a dedicated module that will considerably reduce code boilerplate.
+However, writing all terraform logic from scratch is a bit tedious, even more if including K3s initial setup, so a better approach is to use a dedicated module that will considerably reduce code boilerplate.

 ### Choosing K3s Terraform module